zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/intro.md

 # Setup

-## Top Reason to Use the Adaptive RPC Load Balancer?
+## Top Reason to Use the Adaptive Load Balancer?

 There's many, but the top one?
 People are sick of hitting 429 rate limiting and 5xx errors.
 What's double worse is paying for the request that failed.
 So we set out to solve this problem.